"Hamilton", American History, and the Importance of Heroes

 Take someone like Alexander Hamilton.
 We know that he was an ambitious and assertive self-starter who also made some pretty gargantuan mistakes in life.
 Why would Lin Manuel Miranda invest so much of his creative energy to telling the story of such a flawed individual?

-A self-made, hard-working, articulate, passionate, relentless immigrant who stood for what he believed in, took risks, pulled himself out of his worst situations by his skill with the pen, and made some of the biggest cultural and political contributions this country has ever known.
-These are qualities we identify in one of our most influential Founding Fathers that we identity are values we seek to elevate and recognize.
+A self-made, hard-working, articulate, passionate, relentless immigrant who stood for what he believed in, took risks, pulled himself out of his worst situations by his tenacity and skill with the pen, and made some of the biggest cultural and political contributions this country has ever known.
+These are the qualities found in one of our most influential Founding Fathers that we seek to elevate and emulate.

 But what about the others?

-Many will be quick to point out what seems like an inherent contradiction of a man like Thomas Jefferson writing, “all men are created equal,” when he himself owned slaves.
+Many are quick to point out what seems like an inherent contradiction of a man like Thomas Jefferson writing, “all men are created equal,” when he himself owned slaves.

-What most of these critics fail to acknowledge is that Thomas Jefferson was a well read, astute, philosophical genius and brilliant writer who had actually written a draft of the Declaration of Independence in which the abolition of slavery would have been included.
+What most of these critics fail to acknowledge is that Thomas Jefferson, while morally culpable of owning slaves, wrote often about the evils of slavery that he believed would one day be abolished.
+And it would happen because of the principles outlined in the declaration he helped write.
+Jefferson, even as a slaver owner, was a well read, astute, philosophical genius and brilliant writer who had actually written a draft of the Declaration of Independence in which the abolition of slavery would have been included.

-In fact, three of the five co-authors of the Declaration didn’t even own slaves, and many of the Founding Fathers were outspoken in their belief that slavery should be abolished outright (we see this modeled in Hamilton’s John Laurens).
+In fact, three of the five co-authors of the Declaration didn’t even own slaves, and a majority of the Founding Fathers were outspoken in their belief that slavery should be abolished outright (we see this modeled in Hamilton’s John Laurens).

-So any notion that the Founding Fathers were all a bunch of bigoted white supremacists who declared independence from England to preserve the institution of slavery (which they had inherited from the British Empire btw) is nothing more than ideologically driven, unsubstantiated revisionist history intended to disintegrate the very foundation this country and its freedoms stand upon!
+So any notion that the Founding Fathers were all a bunch of bigoted white supremacists who declared independence from England to preserve the institution of slavery (which had existed for centuries and was a universally accepted institution that they had inherited from the British Empire btw) is nothing more than ideologically driven revisionist history designed to disintegrate the very foundation this country and its freedoms stand upon!
 And it's simply not true.

 Were there slave owners amongst the Founding Fathers?
 Yes.
 Have there been Americans who've held prejudiced views?
-Unfortunately, yes.
-Does this mean that the entire Constitution and political system of the United States of America is founded on evil or oppressive ideals?
+Yes.
+Does this mean that the entire Constitution, political system, and heart of the United States of America is evil, immoral, or oppressive?
 Absolutely not!
-In fact, the founding documents reveal the complete opposite.
+In fact, the founding documents and legacy of the United States reveals the complete opposite.

 So why didn’t the Founders get rid of slavery from the beginning?
-One word in the Declaration of Independence provides the answer:
+One word in the Declaration of Independence may provide an answer:

 The members of the Continental Congress understood that in order to declare independence from Great Britain and even stand a chance in the coming invasion, they needed all thirteen colonies to strike together and stand as one.

 It had to be unanimous in order to get the declaration signed and begin the process of American independence.
-They had to start somewhere and believed that if they could successfully declare independence from Great Britain, build up the nation they envisioned, and establish the principles they believed in, the system of government they created would provide the just foundation to end slavery in time.
+They had to start somewhere and believed that if they could successfully declare independence from Great Britain, build up the nation they envisioned, and establish the principles they believed in, the system of government they created would provide the just foundation to end slavery one day.

 The United States of America wasn’t built to propagate slavery and further oppression.
-It was designed to one day end them, and those ideas would inevitably spread throughout the world.
-It would take time, but reform and change were made possible by applying the ideas outlined by the Founders in the founding documents.
+It was designed to end them over time, and those ideas would inevitably spread throughout the world.

-George Washington also doesn’t get a pass for owning slaves at his home in Mt.
-Vernon.
+George Washington also doesn’t get a pass for owning slaves.
 Unfortunately, many people forget that he was deeply convicted by this throughout his lifetime and eventually wrote to have all his slaves freed and provided for after his death.
 Not enough?
 Too little too late?
 Maybe.
 But he changed.
 And guess what?
 So did America.
-It took time, but it grew to understand why it needed to extend the promises of the Declaration of Independence to all Americans.
-In fact, countless patriots, both black and white, fought to ensure that slavery would be abolished and equal opportunity could be extended to all under the law.

 Remember also that prior to George Washington, most monarchs around the world ruled for life.
 Washington, however, set the first and most important presidential precedent by only serving two terms in office.
 He fought against partisan fighting and the creation of political parties and taught the nation “how to move on”, modeling the kind of servant leadership future presidents would be challenged to follow.
 Many wouldn’t, but thanks to George Washington, the worst of the worst only gets eight years in office!
 Max!
 After that, the American people get to move on.
 Thank you, George!